sdiehl/write-you-a-haskell/000_introduction.md

 ```

 By comparison Haskell will do quite a bit of work to try to ensure that the
 program is well-defined before running it.
-The language that we use to
+The language that we use to prescribe
-predescribe and analyze static semantics of the program is that of *static
+and analyze static semantics of the program is that of *static types*.
-types*.

 ```bash
 Prelude> True && "false"